 |Youth Holiday DVDs

 |Battle and Birbery Books & Audiobooks

 |Youth Launchpads and Skill Builder kits

 |Book Club Books

 Patrons with fees totaling $10.00 or greater will have their library privileges suspended.
 Please note that any lost/damaged item incurs a charge for the full replacement cost as it was set when we purchased the item.
 Replacement costs for MeL and Interlibrary Loan items are set by the lending library, not by Baldwin, and must be paid for with a check or money order made out to the lending library.
 Visit our page “Pay fees online” for more detailed information about fees.

-We do not limit the number of items checked out, except in select instances noted below.
+We do not limit the number of items checked out except for Video games, which have a limit of 6.

-Are you a Baldwin cardholder looking for an item that’s not available when you need it?
+Are you looking for an item that’s not available when you need it?
 Place a hold!
 Holds can be placed on any item except Hot Picks books, Hot Picks DVDs/BluRays, or puppets.